Cross-bit/match-it-demo-backend/README.md

 ---

 > This repository contains a research prototype developed as part of a bachelor's thesis.
 Some datasets used in experiments are not included.

+## License

+Copyright (c) 2026 Ondřej Kříž

+This software is a research prototype licensed for **non-commercial research and educational use only**.
+Commercial use is prohibited without explicit written permission.

+See [LICENSE](./LICENSE) for full terms.
+For commercial licensing inquiries contact: ondra.kryz@seznam.cz